distro2024/distributed-chat-system/README.md

 Start by cloning the application from the default branch (main) of the GitHub -repository with `git clone`.

 The application has two modules: `director` and `node`.
 For each of these you need to install required dependencies.
+Alternatively, you can use Docker if you want to [test this locally](#running-with-docker).

 #### Node
 Move to the subdirectory `./node` and run the command